 Persons bringing non-approved firewood onto DNR lands are subject to confiscation of their firewood and a $100 penalty.

 Businesses have been included in the Firewood Scout directory for informational purposes only.
 A listing on this site is not an approval, recommendation, or referral for any business, service, or product, and does not imply that vendors meet any federal, state, or local firewood regulatory requirements.
-The Sustainable Resources Alliance is an equal opportunity provider and employer.
+The Sustainable Resources Institute is an equal opportunity provider and employer.